Teaching True North

 My mother died five years ago.
 I was 38 when she died, an adult with kids of my own.
 My oldest was a teenager.

 Since then, I’ve watched my son graduate high school and start his second year of college.
 Watching one of your children leave the house is a sobering experience.
 You have moments of panic where you wonder if you’ve taught them everything they need to know.
 Are they ready for the world?
-I am injecting this adult that I have raised into society – will it better or worse for the experience?
+I am injecting this adult that I have raised into society – will it be better or worse for the experience?

 Over the years, I keep coming back to thoughts of Mom and what she must have gone through with me.
 I was a disaster as a child and worse as a young adult.
 I couldn’t remember anything.
 I had no ability to keep my room clean.
 Personal responsibility was an alien concept.
 My adolescence was a continual tug of war between Mom and I. I kept trying to regress into complete disorder, and she kept pulling me back to civilization.